Cave City, Arkansas

 Cave City is a city in Independence and Sharp counties in the U.S. state of Arkansas.
 The population was 1,922 at the 2020 U.S. Census.
 The city was named for a large cave underneath the Crystal River Tourist Camp, which is the oldest motor court in Arkansas.
 Cave City is known for its award-winning "world's sweetest" watermelons and holds an annual watermelon festival in July.

 History

-On March 15, 2025, an EF3 tornado hit the city, causing severe damage to homes, and businesses.
+On March 14, 2025, a devastating EF3 tornado hit the city, causing severe and widespread damage to homes and businesses.
+Mayor Jonas Anderson issued a state of emergency and a curfew during the overnight hours of March 15.
+Arkansas governor Sarah Huckabee Sanders visited Cave City the following morning as well to tour the damage.

 Geography

 Cave City is located at (35.948087, -91.550952).
 The town is centered on, and partially located above, the Crystal River, an underground body of water located in the multi-room Crystal River Cave, for which the town is named.
 The beginning and ending of the water source has never been determined.

 According to the United States Census Bureau, the city has a total area of 1.2 sqmi, all land.